 Heather Zwickey, PhD

-Dean of Research and Graduate Studies, National College of Natural Medicine
+Dean of Research and Graduate Studies

 Dr. Zwickey initiated the Student Research Program at NCNM and serves as a mentor for student research projects.
 She enjoys mentoring post-doctoral fellows and junior investigators.
-In line with mentoring the next generation of integrative medicine researchers, Dr. Zwickey serves as the principal investigator of an NIH grant that increases research and evidence-based medicine in the curriculum at NCNM.
+In line with mentoring the next generation of integrative medicine researchers, Dr. Zwickey serves as the principal investigator of a NIH grant that increases research and evidence-based medicine in the curriculum at NCNM.
 Her long-term personal goal is to establish NCNM as one of the leading integrative medicine research institutions in the U.S.

-Projects under way:
+Projects under way